Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives

-\paragraph{Comparison to existing methods:} First, considering the RKL variants, observe that $\NPGRKL(\tau, \tau)$ recovers the off-policy variant of $\MDPO$ studied in~\citep{tomar2020mirror}.
+\textbf{Comparison to existing methods:} We note that $\NPGRKL(\tau, \tau)$ recovers the off-policy variant of $\MDPO$ studied in~\citet{tomar2020mirror}.
 In the limit that $\etat \to \infty$, $\NPGRKL(\tau, \tau)$ recovers the original $\SAC$ objective in~\citet{haarnoja2018soft}.
 This is intuitive since $\SAC$ can be viewed as soft policy iteration.
 Importantly, $\NPGRKL(\tau, 0)$ and $\etat \to \infty$ recovers the $\DSAC$ variant that demonstrated good empirical performance in~\cref{fig:dsac-vs-dqn-20-games-m-1}.
-To the best of our knowledge, the $\SPMARKL(\tau, \zeta)$ objective is novel, and has not been studied in the previous literature.
-Now, considering the FKL variants, note that in the tabular setting, $\NPGFKL(\tau,\tau)$ is the same as the objective proposed by~\citet{mei2019principled}, but under function approximation, the two objectives differ.
-On the other hand, $\SPMAFKL(0, 0)$ can be interpreted as an off-policy extension of the surrogate introduced in~\citet{asad2024fast}.
-More generally, in the tabular setting, when $\zeta = \tau$ (i.e. the actor and critic entropy is coupled), using fixed coefficients for entropy and KL regularization, the $\NPGRKL$ variant is the same as that proposed in~\citet{vieillard2020leverage}.
-Moreover, by sampling the states from $d^{\pi_t}$, the distribution induced by policy $\pi_t$ (instead of $\cD_t$), setting $\tau = \zeta = 0$ and $m = \infty$ for the critic (corresponding to exact policy evaluation) we can recover the framework in~\citet{vaswani2021general}, and its instantiations~\citep{tomar2020mirror,asad2024fast}.
-Hence, in this sense, our framework generalizes that in~\citet{vieillard2020leverage} and~\citet{vaswani2021general}.
-In the next section, we show that the RKL variants of the above objectives have theoretical guarantees in the simplified tabular setting.
+In the special case of the tabular setting and $\zeta = \tau$ (i.e. the actor and critic entropy is coupled and fixed), the $\NPGRKL$ variant is the same as that proposed in~\citet{vieillard2020leverage}.
+On the other hand, the $\SPMARKL(\tau, \zeta)$ objective is novel, and has not been studied in previously.
+Moreover, although $\NPGFKL(\tau,\tau)$ coincides with the objective of~\citet{mei2019principled} in the tabular setting, it gives rise to a distinct and novel objective under function approximation.